-- IPs are submitted for approval by July 31st. - The two regional coordinators will review, contact the LEA for revisions when needed, and approve through the FORMSTACK online process. - LEAs will receive an automated generated email confirming the IP is approved. - LEAs should keep the email and share it with the MEP staff in the district who will be implementing the plan (SSP, contracted tutors, summer program teachers, etc.).
+- IPs are submitted for approval at the start of the new school year (varies from district to district). - The two regional coordinators will review, contact the LEA for revisions when needed, and approve through the FORMSTACK online process. - LEAs will receive an automated generated email confirming the IP is approved. - LEAs should keep the email and share it with the MEP staff in the district who will be implementing the plan (SSP, contracted tutors, summer program teachers, etc.).
 This will guide the tutor as they work towards meeting the outcome stated on each approved IP.